 Tuesday at 3 PM Pacific Time on VoiceAmerica 7th Wave Channel

-Beth Green, with Co-Host James Maynard
+Beth Green and Co-Host James Maynard

 For over 30 years, Beth Green has been in the trenches helping people confront themselves, supporting them to transform.
 A down-to-earth counselor, Beth uses her wisdom, humor, insight and intuition to help people look into their motivations and see past their rationalizations.
 An original thinker, she also offers exciting perspectives that help.